dvidos/handcrafted-os/readme.md

 ### Dreamland wish list (push the envelope)

-* Multiple entries in a task or app, similarly to how Android is doing.
+* Multiple entry points in a task or app, similarly to how Android is doing.
+Maybe this is something similar to Unix's signals.
 * Something similar to Google Cloud functions: implement a small thing, configure when it is to be called (e.g. when a message of x becomes available, or when we boot or etc etc) and have it run.
 * Kafka pipelines emulation would be easily implementable with shell pipes.
 * Better handling of individual chunks of information, e.g. json objects with headers.
 Instead of just reading one stream of bytes, read a stream of those objects.